carlfranklin/BasicAuthWasm/README.md

 ![image-20230710113242623](images/image-20230710113242623.png)

-When it is done, you can refresh the list of databases to see the **BasicAuth** database.
+When it is done, you can refresh the list of databases to see the **BasicAuthWasm** database.

 ![image-20230710113353316](images/image-20230710113353316.png)